-I felt very elegant sitting down to a chick flick with a slice this beautiful goat cheese and tomato tart on my plate.
-Next time I may substitute sun-dried tomatoes and a bit of mozzarella as the goat cheese was a bit overpowering.
-And I think ricotta would be a nice touch instead of cream cheese.
-But all-in-all it was a nice girls-night-in treat.
+I felt very elegant sitting down to a chick flick with a slice this beautiful savory tart on my plate.
+All-in-all it was a nice girls-night-in treat.

 I feel the need to mention, The Husband is not crazy about phyllo dough either.
 I’m seeing spanakopita in the distant future.

 Goat Cheese and Tomato Tart

 - 1 sheet of frozen puff pastry thawed

 - 1 ½ teaspoons course grain Dijon mustard

 - Kosher salt and freshly ground black pepper